battlefeel1942/io_scene_3ds/README.md

-# Unofficial Update to Autodesk 3DS Import/Export for Blender 3.x
+# Unofficial update to Autodesk 3DS Import/Export for Blender 3.x

 ### NOTE: Export is currently broken.